 Hope you enjoy these Ham & Cheese Crescent Rolls as much as I do, and get a chance to make them, or any and all of the recipes above!

 Try this very easy and simple Ham and Cheese Croissant / Crescent Roll recipe for a yummy breakfast.
 One of our "Easy 1-2-3" Recipes.
 In addition to Raz-Pepper Jam, you could top with any other jam.
 Other suggestions are below.

 - Preheat the oven according to the instructions on the package.
 Pillsbury recommends at 375 degrees

 - Gently unroll the crescent rolls.

-- Roll up the crescent rolls and place on a parchment-lined baking pan or cookie sheet.
+- Roll up the crescent rolls and place them on a parchment-lined baking pan or cookie sheet.

 - Brush tops with additional jam

-- Allow to cool at least 5 minutes before serving.
+- Allow cooling at least 5 minutes before serving.